 Teaching

-My teaching interests include international relations, international security, foreign policy, political psychology, and experimental methods.
+My teaching interests include international relations, international security, foreign policy, civil-military relations, political psychology, and research methods.
 At Colgate University, I teach a variety of courses in International Relations at different levels including courses in American foreign policy, intelligence analysis, international security, and introduction to IR theory.
 In addition to my teaching experience, I also completed two teaching certificates at Duke University focusing on pedagogy and effective teaching techniques: the Teaching Politics Certificate Program and the Certificate in College Teaching.
 Below, you will find information for the courses I have taught at Colgate.
 For a copy of my teaching philosophy or course syllabi, please contact me.

 POSC 498 & 499 Honors Seminar